vbuell/torram/README.md

 torram (former torrent-upstart) is a utility that recreates a torrent download directory from fully and partially downloaded file(s).
-If several partially-downloaded sources of the same incompleted torrent files found, it merges all downloaded chunks into the target files together.
+If several partially-downloaded sources of the same incompleted torrent files are found, it merges all downloaded chunks into the target files together.

 ## Use cases

-There are two major cases when this utility will help you to save trafic or to help recovering the files:
+There are two major cases when this utility will help you to save traffic or to help recovering the files:

 #### "hey, where are all seeders?" situation